tremho/odp-documentation/guide_book/src/why/sustainability.md

 The ability to reuse and recompose across product lines (via ODP libraries) reduces the need to "reinvent the wheel" for each board/platform, as Hardware Abstraction Layers can be cleanly isolated from the business logic of a component design, and easily expanded upon for new features.

 #### More than HAL
 This component philosophy extends much further than replaceable HAL layers -- it permeates throughout the component and service structure patterns ODP exposes.
-This allows agile modularity, greater re-useability, and shorter development cycles.
+This allows agile modularity, greater reuseability, and shorter development cycles.

 ```mermaid